-Standard furniture finishes often add the perfect touch to your solid wood selections.
+Standard finishes often add the perfect touch to your solid wood furniture.
 They offer protection as they enhance the look of the wood.
 In addition to a standard stains and paints, there are a number of exciting furniture finishing processes that can bring out the beauty of the wood in different ways while adding décor to a room.
 Distressed finishes including light to heavy distressing, wire brushing, and sandblasting give the wood a new look.
 These techniques create an aged appearance that makes your custom furniture look like an antique.

 No Stress in Distressing

 There’s something about furniture with signs of wear that’s comforting.
 Enhancing the wood to make it look like it has been passed down makes it seem like the furniture has history and that it has been used and loved.

 Distressing involves manually creating signs of wear and age that give the furniture character.
 It involves using a combination of stains, paints, glazes, and marking techniques for a one-of-a-kind look.

 Light to medium distressing involves sanding furniture to simulate wear.
 Wear points, nicks, pinholes, lightly eased edges, indentations, and rasp marks may be visible, and the furniture may have a hand-rubbed finish.